ggrandou/runon/README.md

     sudo adduser <user> docker

+If needed, you need to logout and login again for the new group to become active.

 ## manual install

     cd <tools>
     git clone  https://git.grandou.net/gilles/runon

-local install, in you `~/bin` (or wherever directory which is in your PATH):
+local install, in your `~/local/bin` (or wherever directory which is in your PATH):

-    cd ~/bin
+    cd <runon>
-    ln -s ~/tools/runon/runon

-    mkdir ~/.config/runon
-    cp <tools>/runon/runon.conf ~/.config/runon/
+    ./install local

+or

+    ./install local <your_bin_path>

-system install, for all users, as `root`:
+system install, for all users:

-    mkdir /etc/runon
-    cp <tools>/run/runon /usr/local/bin/runon
-    cp <tools>/run/runon.conf /etc/runon/
+    cd <runon>
+    sudo ./install system

-each user can have its own configuration in `~/.config/runon/runon.conf`.
+each user can have its own configuration in `~/.config/runon/runon.conf` if needed.

+## uninstall

+simply pass `-u` to install command you have used, eg.:

+    ./install local -u
+    ./install local -u <dir>
+    sudo ./install system -u

 ## some convenient links